Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/branches.md

 The actual act of merging `branch-a` into `branch-b` takes this process:

 - Rewinding the histories of `branch-a` and `branch-b` to their common commit
-- Looking through the commits of `branch-a` and `branch-b` and applying the diffs one at a time until all of commits are applied
+- Looking through the commits of `branch-a` and `branch-b` and applying the diffs one at a time until all the commits are applied

 This process may re-order some commits out of necessity.
 Git ultimately applies one of several algorithms to determine the order of applied commits.